-- 1. Any person wishing to form a supervisory relationship in conformance with these Rules shall file with the Board a form as required by the Board. - 2.
-The form shall be signed by the primary physician supervisor and the physician assistant or assistants for whom the physician intends to be the primary physician supervisor.

-- 3. Except as provided by Board waiver, no primary physician supervisor shall be a primary physician supervisor for more than four specific, individual physician assistants. - 4.
-Except as provided by Board waiver, the names of no more than four individual physician assistants shall appear on the form in compliance with this Section of these Rules. - 5.
-The supervisory relationship acknowledged in the form shall be deemed to continue for purposes of these Rules until specifically rescinded by either the physician assistant or the primary physician supervisor in writing.
+- Any person wishing to form a supervisory relationship in conformance with these Rules shall file with the Board a form as required by the Board. - The form shall be signed by the primary supervising physician physician supervisor and the physician assistant or assistants for whom the physician intends to be the primary supervising physician supervisor. - 3.
+NExcept as provided by Board waiver, no primary supervising physician physician supervisor shall be a primary supervising physician physician supervisor for more than eightfour specific, individual physician assistants. - TExcept as provided by Board waiver, the names of no more than eightfour individual physician assistants shall appear on the form in compliance with this Section of these Rules. - The supervisory relationship acknowledged in the form shall be deemed to continue for purposes of these Rules until specifically rescinded by either the physician assistant or the primary supervising physician physician supervisor in writing.